pingcap/docs/vector-search-index.md

 >
 > The vector search feature is only available for TiDB Self-Managed clusters and [TiDB Cloud Serverless](/tidb-cloud/select-cluster-tier.md#tidb-cloud-serverless) clusters.

-TiDB currently supports the following vector search index algorithm:
+TiDB currently supports the [HNSW (Hierarchical Navigable Small World)](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) vector search index algorithm.

-- HNSW

 ## Restrictions

 - TiFlash nodes must be deployed in your cluster in advance.
 - Vector search indexes cannot be used as primary keys or unique indexes.
 - Vector search indexes can only be created on a single vector column and cannot be combined with other columns (such as integers or strings) to form composite indexes.
-- A distance function must be specified when creating and using vector search indexes (currently, only cosine distance `VEC_COSINE_DISTANCE()` and L2 distance `VEC_L2_DISTANCE()` functions are supported).
+- A distance function must be specified when creating and using vector search indexes.
+Currently, only cosine distance `VEC_COSINE_DISTANCE()` and L2 distance `VEC_L2_DISTANCE()` functions are supported.
 - For the same column, creating multiple vector search indexes using the same distance function is not supported.
 - Deleting columns with vector search indexes is not supported.
 Creating multiple indexes in the same statement is not supported.
+- Modifying the type of a column with a vector index is not supported (lossy change, that is, column data is modified).
 - Setting vector search indexes as [invisible](/sql-statements/sql-statement-alter-index.md) is not supported.

 ## Create the HNSW vector index